 Scheduling, changing, or canceling an appointment is completed on the Pearson VUE Web Portal.
-Sign in to your personal account using the username and password you created after receiving your authorization to test email from Pearson VUE.
 All appointments must be made at least 48 hours in advance of the desired date/time.
-Any changes to an appointment made through your online account must be completed at least 48 hours before your current test appointment.
+Any changes to an appointment made through an online account must be completed at least 48 hours before the current test appointment.

-If you are rescheduling by telephone, you must call at least business 48 hours in advance of your current test appointment.
+When rescheduling by telephone, the call must be placed at least business 48 hours in advance of the current test appointment.
 Anytime an appointment is scheduled, changed, or cancelled, the candidate will receive confirmation of the transaction by email.
 It is the candidate's responsibility to verify the receipt of the scheduling or cancellation email and the testing appointment date, time, and location.
 If assistance in scheduling a test appointment is needed, please call Pearson VUE's Candidate Service Center at 888/874-7651, from 7:00 am to 7:00 pm, Monday through Friday, Central Time, excluding holidays.
 Scheduling outside of these hours must be done on the Pearson VUE Web Portal.

 If a test center is closed due to weather or other emergency conditions, Pearson VUE will email candidates to inform them of the closure and provide them with the opportunity to reschedule their examination at no cost.
 If a candidate believes extreme weather conditions prohibit safe travel to the test center, they must contact CDR within three days of the scheduled examination date.
-Candidates should email CDR at ebutler@eatright.org to provide a detailed explanation, supporting documentation detailing the weather conditions in their area, and a request for reauthorization.
+Candidates should email CDR at cdrexams@eatright.org to provide a detailed explanation, supporting documentation detailing the weather conditions in their area, and a request for reauthorization.